Facebook vs. Google

 Is this the end of the road for Google?

 The most frightening statistic for Google is Facebook’s astonishing growth.
-Visits to the site have risen 185% over the past year.
+Visits to the site have risen 185% during 2011.
 During the same period, Google’s traffic only rose by 9%.

 But don't write Google off just yet….